sudikshas/Racial_Classification_XAI_Model/README.md

 * Contains sample data from FairFace Dataset.

 ### How to run the code
-1. please pull the my docker image: `michael459165/capstone2:new8` and run the code inside this container.
+1. please the my docker image: `michael459165/capstone2:new8` and run the code inside this container.
 2. please go to the config file to change the parameters.
 This file has 5 sections, each corresponds to a set of parameters to execute a particular task.
 3. Type `python run.py train_model` to train your model.
 4. Type `python run.py generate_stats` to generate statistics and plots.